Afghan mujahideen: Attempts at unity

-In 1981 the Islamist groups formed a broader alliance, the Union of the Seven, made up of the three Islamist groups, the newly formed organization led by Sayyaf, and three splinter groups.
+In 1981, the Islamist groups formed a broader alliance, the Union of the Seven, made up of the three Islamist groups, the newly formed organization led by Sayyaf, and three splinter groups.
 But many differences remained between them.
-In 1985, under pressure from the king of Saudi Arabia – which was a major donor to the mujahideen – a more broad coalition was created, named Islamic Unity of Afghan Mujahideen (IUAM), comprising the four main Islamist and three moderate groups.
-It was also nicknamed the Seven Party Mujahideen Alliance, the Peshawar Seven, and the Seven Dwarves.
+In 1985, under pressure from the king of Saudi Arabia – which was a major donor to the mujahidin – a more broad coalition was created, named Islamic Unity of Afghan Mujahidin (IUAM), comprising the four main Islamist and three moderate groups.
+It was also nicknamed the Seven Party Mujahidin Alliance, the Peshawar Seven, and the Seven Dwarves.

-In 1989 under the patronage of Pakistan and Saudi Arabia, the Afghan Interim Government (AIG) was formed in Pakistan to coincide with the withdrawal of Soviet troops from Afghanistan.
-Headed by traditionalist Sibghatullah Mojaddedi, with orthodox Abdul Rasul Sayyaf as prime minister, the AIG represented itself as a government in exile and a legitimate incoming state following the Soviet withdrawal.
+In 1989, under the patronage of Pakistan and Saudi Arabia, an Afghan Interim Government (AIG) was formed in Pakistan to coincide with the withdrawal of Soviet troops from Afghanistan.
+The Interim Government had been in exile in Pakistan since 1988.
+The Interim Government was Headed by traditionalist Sibghatullah Mojaddedi, with orthodox Abdul Rasul Sayyaf as prime minister, the AIG represented itself as a government in exile and a legitimate incoming state following the Soviet withdrawal.
 The two individuals proved popular, despite not being leaders of major groups, with Sayyaf said to have had exceptional ability in solving issues.
 However, the AIG was weak, as it only included the Peshawar Seven and not nationalists or tribal elders.
-After the Soviet withdrawal, the AIG attempted to establish itself within Afghan territory – the mujahideen attacked the city of Jalalabad in March 1989, visioning a final victory towards Kabul, but were disastrously defeated by the Afghan Army.
+After the Soviet withdrawal, the AIG attempted to establish itself within Afghan territory – the mujahidin and Pakistani forces attacked the city of Jalalabad in March 1989, visioning a final victory towards Kabul, but were disastrously defeated by the Afghan Army.
 The rivalry between Hekmatyar and the Jamiat-i Islami only increased, leading to Hekmatyar's resignation from the AIG.
 He eventually decided to go at the Kabul regime in a very different way: a coalition with Khalq communists of General Shahnawaz Tanai, which caused many resignations in his party in protest.
 Together, they launched a coup attempt in 1990 to oust the Parchamite Mohammed Najibullah, but failed.

 Other resistance groups

 Shi'ite groups

 A number of Shia militia groups also operated, mainly in central Afghanistan populated by ethnic Hazaras.
 These groups were also, similarly, divided between themselves.
 Sayyid Ali Beheshti's Shura-i Inqilab-i Ittifaq, a traditionalist group, controlled the Hazarajat at first, but pro-Iran Khomeinist groups challenged them and took control of the region from them.
 By the mid-1980s the strongest of these was Sazman-i Nasr, while Shura-i Inqilab-i Ittifaq was prominent only in Maidan Wardak.
-They united as the "Tehran Eight" in 1987 (so-called due to Iranian support).
-In 1989, most of these merged into one group, Hezb-e Wahdat.
+They united as the "Tehran Eight" in 1987 (called so due to Iranian support).
+In 1989, most of these merged into one group, Hezb-e Wahdat (except for the Islamic Movement of Afghanistan and Hezbollah Afghanistan).